Learn which baby cup is best for your little one and read about the pros and cons about open cups, straw cups, 360 cups, and sippy cups.

 Pura Kika Stainless Steel Insulated Water Bottle

-Sharon Says: While this cup is on the slightly more expensive side, it’s pretty amazing and can do lots of things!
-First off, it is the only insulated cup included on the list and it will keep your little one’s drink cold (or warm) for hours!
+Sharon Says: While this cup is on the slightly more expensive side, it’ll keep your little one’s drink cold (or warm) for hours!
 It also has the ability to be a baby bottle, toddler sippy cup, and kids water bottle with different tops (sold separately).
 This cup is also perfect if you’re looking for a plastic-free alternative.

 Cons: Like most straw cups on this list, this cup, too, may be a little difficult to drink from.

-As an Amazon Associate I may earn commissions from purchases you make on Amazon.com using my links.
+I may earn commissions from purchases you make using my links.
 But you don’t pay any extra and this doesn’t affect which products I recommend.